Table of Contents

 Classification of goiter after thyroid hormone function

 |Hypothyroidism||Decreased thyroid hormone level|

 A deficiency in thyroid hormone synthesis or intake leads to increased thyroid-stimulating hormone (TSH) production.
 Increased TSH causes increased cellularity and hyperplasia of the thyroid gland in an attempt to normalize thyroid hormone levels.
 If this process is sustained, a goiter is established.

-- Autoimmune disorders of thyroid (Graves’ disease, Hashimoto’s thyroiditis)
+- Autoimmune disorders of the thyroid (Graves’ disease, Hashimoto’s thyroiditis)

 - Medications (phenytoin, lithium, anti-thyroid drugs, carbimazole)

 - Features of mass effect such as discomfort to the enlarging mass, difficulty in breathing once the airway is compressed and difficulty in swallowing that arises from compression of the esophagus.